premkumar25/Online-Tracker-for-Amazon-products/README.md

 In order to send a mail you must activate gmail 2 step verification.
 Then search for 'google app password'.
 Enter the link using your id --> Select the app as 'Mail' --> Select device as 'Windows computer' (for windows ans MAC for mac)
 Copy the password and use it in your script.

+After executing the script when the price of that paticular product drops below your expected price you will recieve an email.